2i2c-org/docs/community/content.md

 ## Deploy documentation with Jupyter Book

-2i2c can share "community documentation" alongside your hub under a special `docs.<COMMUNITY>.2i2c.cloud`.
+2i2c can share "community documentation" alongside your hub under a special `docs.<COMMUNITY>.2i2c.cloud` subdomain.
 This feature can be used to establish a home for the best practice, useful resources, and rich visualisations built by your community.

 :::{caution} Community Documentation is Experimental This feature is an experimental addition by 2i2c.
 It may change as we learn more about how communities are using it, and develop new features.